Search Tools Overview

 Use the required operator (+) before a search term to retrieve results that contain that term.

 Use the proximity operator (~) to find two or more words within a specified distance of each other.
-Enter your search terms enclosed in quotation marks, followed by ~ and a number, to indicate how many intervening words may occur between your search terms.
+Enter your search terms enclosed in quotation marks, followed by ~ and a number, to indicate how near your search terms should be to each other.
 For example, "John Kennedy"~3

 Use ? in the middle or at the end of a word to indicate a single character 'wildcard'.
 Finds results that include the search term with a single character variant.